-Multiple-choice questions (check all that apply) are one of the most common question formats found in online surveys.
-However, there are a couple of problems with this type of question:
+Multiple-choice questions (check all that apply) are very common in surveys.
+However, there are a couple of problems with this type of question.

-- It often makes it easy for respondents to engage in satisficing behavior, which occurs when respondents select the answer options without giving them too much thought.
-They go for the most effortless mental activity trying to satisfy the question requirement, rather than work on finding the optimal answers that best represent their opinion.
+This type of question often makes it easy for respondents to engage in satisficing behavior.
+This occurs when respondents select answer options without giving them too much thought.
+They go for the most effortless mental activity trying to satisfy the question’s’ minimum requirements, rather than working on finding the optimal answers that best represent their opinion.

 - The option didn’t apply to the respondent